hi-digital-solutions/hids/content/privacypolicy/_index.md

 We use local storage ("LS") also referred to as HTML5 to store content information and preferences.
 Third parties with whom we partner to provide certain features on our Site or to display advertising based upon your web browsing activity use local storage to collect and store information.
 Various browsers may offer their own management tools for removing HTML5 LS.

 At any given time, we may partner with one or more third party advertisers, search providers and/or ad networks to either display advertising on our Site or to manage our advertising on other sites.
 Each such third party advertiser, search provider and ad network partner may use cookies and web beacons to collect non-personally identifiable information about your activities on the Site and other websites to provide you targeted advertising based upon your interests.
-If you wish to not have this information used for the purpose of serving you targeted ads, you may opt-out by contacting us at 13323 California Street, Omaha, NE 68154,
+If you wish to not have this information used for the purpose of serving you targeted ads, you may opt-out by contacting us at {{< contact >}}.
-<a href="mailto:dataprivacy@homeinsteadinc.com">dataprivacy@homeinsteadinc.com</a>, or
-1.888.484.5759.
 Please note that this does not opt you out of being served generic, non-targeted advertising.
 You will continue to receive generic, non-targeted ads.

 #### 4. Use of Non-Personally Identifiable Information.